abacus-gene/paml-tutorial/positive-selection/00_data/README.md

 Files were saved as `data1_nuc_aln.fasta` and `data1_prot_aln.fasta`.
 We also saved the log generated by this tool ([`translatorx_3423.clustalw.log.txt`](alignments/data1/translatorx_3423.clustalw.log.txt)) when `ClustalW` was used to generate the alignment as well as the log file with the compositional bias ([`GCcontent_log_translatorx.txt`](alignments/data1/GCcontent_log_translatorx.txt)).
 All these output files are saved in [`alignments/data1`](alignments/data1).

-Then, we also ran `PAL2NAL` to convert the alignments in codon data (just to double check the nucleotide alignment is the same). `PAL2NAL` is a PERL script (see [here](scripts/pal2nal_v14)) that uses a protein alignment and a file with the DNA sequence to match, and then outputs a codon-based DNA alignment.
+Then, we also ran `PAL2NAL` to convert the alignments in codon data (just to double check the nucleotide alignment is the same). `PAL2NAL` is a PERL script (see [directory `scripts/pal2nal_v14`](scripts/pal2nal_v14)) that uses a protein alignment and a file with the DNA sequence to match, and then outputs a codon-based DNA alignment.
 The commands we used are the following:

 ```sh
 # Run from the directory where this